Belarus sprinter says punishment awaited her back home

 MOSCOW (AP) — A Belarusian Olympic sprinter who had a public feud with officials from her team at the Tokyo Games said Tuesday that authorities “made it clear” she would face punishment if she returned home to an autocratic government that has relentlessly stifled any criticism.

-In the dramatic standoff, several countries offered her help, and Poland granted her a humanitarian visa Monday.
-She plans to fly to Warsaw later in the week, according to an activist group that is supporting her.
+In the dramatic standoff, several countries offered help, and Poland granted her a humanitarian visa Monday.
+She plans to fly to Warsaw later in the week.

 “I would very much like to continue my sporting career because I’m just 24, and I had plans for two more Olympics at least,” she said.
 But “for now, the only thing that concerns me is my safety.”